chriz2600/gcvideo-build-system/README.md

 This should make it easier to build the gcvideo_dvi binaries needed for flashing from source.
 [Docker](https://www.docker.com/) is used to actually do this.

+Things to know for Windows users:

+- Docker for Windows runs on 64bit Windows 10 Pro, Enterprise and Education (1607 Anniversary Update, Build 14393 or later).
+- Docker requires Hyper-V to be enabled.
+After Hyper-V is enabled, VirtualBox no longer works, but any VirtualBox VM images remain.

 #### STEP 0

 Install [docker](https://docs.docker.com/install/).